maxfriedmann/cypress-cucumber-preprocessor/CONTRIBUTING.md

 A reduced test case / minimal, reproducible example is something so minimal that it barely illustrates the issue at hand and nothing more.
 A minimal, reproducible example should ideally be the foundation for a test.
-It's something that should be comitted into the codebase to ensure that it never resurfaces again.
+It's something that should be committed into the codebase to ensure that it never resurfaces again.

 Almost everyone that creates a bug report here will be asked to provide this.